Catamorphisms

 Nice, this is correct.
 For the last example let’s look again at our example tree:

 Let’s say we want to create a path to a specific element.
-For example when we search for 5
+For example when we search for 5, we want

 |